-3.3.1.5 State agencies:
+3.3.1.5 Federal agencies:

-- (1) DMA/WEM: At the state level, WEM operates the SEOC and coordinates state agency incident response.
-During a state of emergency declared by the Governor involving a cyber-incident, WEM is the lead agency unless the Governor appoints DOA/DET as the lead agency under Wisconsin Statutes §323.10. - (2) DOA/DET: During a state of emergency declared by the Governor involving a cyber-incident, the Governor may designate DOA as the lead state agency.
-DOA/DET also directs deployment of Cyber Response Teams to support affected entities. - (3) WI DOJ/WSIC: The Wisconsin Statewide Intelligence Center (WI DOJ/WSIC) coordinates information sharing between DET and WEM, state, local, tribal law enforcement agencies, and other units of government.
-WSIC also coordinates information sharing with affected private sector entities, the US Intelligence Community including US DHS and its subordinate units, and with federal law enforcement. - (4) DMA/WING: The Wisconsin National Guard has a Defensive Cyber Operations Element (DCO-E)that may be deployable upon mission analysis under applicable laws and regulatory parameters. - 3.3.1.6 Federal agencies: - (1) US DHS: The Department of Homeland Security is the principal federal agency for domestic incident management.
-Through the National Cybersecurity and Communications Integration Center (NCCIC), US DHS coordinates cyber response to national level significant cyber-incidents and coordinates and integrates information sharing between federal, state, tribal, local governments and the private sector. - (2) US DOJ/FBI: The DOJ, through the FBI & National Cyber Investigative Joint Task Force (NCIJTF)serves as the lead federal agency for threat response activities during significant cyber incidents IAW PPD-41. - (3) DOD: The Department of Defense is the lead federal agency for responding to acts of war.
-Table 2: Cyber-Incident Roles and Responsibilities illustrates agency roles and responsibilities across a range of cyber-incidents. - (4) MS-ISAC: The mission of the MS-ISAC is to improve the overall cybersecurity posture of the nation's state, local, tribal and territorial governments through focused cyber threat prevention, protection, response, and recovery.
+- (1) U.S. DHS and CISA: The Department of Homeland Security is the principal federal agency for domestic incident management.
+Through the National Cybersecurity and Communications Integration Center (NCCIC), CISA coordinates cyber response to national level significant cyber-incidents and integrates information sharing between federal, state, tribal, local governments, and the private sector. - (2) US DOJ/FBI: The DOJ, through the FBI & National Cyber Investigative Joint Task Force (NCIJTF) serves as the lead federal agency for threat response activities during significant cyber incidents IAW PPD-41. - (3) DOD: The Department of Defense is the lead federal agency for responding to acts of war.
+Table 3-2: Cyber-Incident Roles and Responsibilities illustrates agency roles and responsibilities across a range of cyber-incidents. - 3.3.1.6 MS-ISAC: The mission of the MS-ISAC is to improve the overall cybersecurity posture of the nation's state, local, tribal, and territorial governments through focused cyber threat prevention, protection, response, and recovery. - 3.3.1.7 Further organizational responsibilities are outlined in Section 3.5 "Management and Operations."